 - 7 Unique Spanish Christmas Traditions: A pooping log, the world’s biggest lottery prize, and no Santa?!

-What are your go-to Spanish Christmas recipes?
+What are your top Spanish Christmas recipes?
 Do any of these traditional Spanish Christmas foods catch your eye?

 Margaret Linda